timker/docs/docs/_documentation/OpenAPI.md

 ```
 DisableAutoDtoInBodyParam - disables adding `body` parameter for request DTO to operations
-UseBootstrapTheme - use bootstrap for OpenAPI UI
-LogoUrl - url of the logo image for OpenAPI UI
+LogoUrl - url of the logo image for Swagger UI
 ```

 Example: